ipfs/ipfs-docs/docs/install/command-line.md

    > ipfs version 0.17.0
    ```

-At this point, IPFS is usable.
+At this point, Kubo is usable.
 However, it's strongly recommended that you first add `ipfs.exe` to your `PATH` using the following steps:

 1. Save the current working directory into a temporary variable: